-In addition to pre-existing principles outlined in the relevant corporate governance codes discussed from paragraph 3.2 above, the OGA expects that a Relevant Board, and its Committees should:
+In addition to pre-existing principles outlined in the relevant corporate governance codes discussed from paragraph 3.2 above, and notwithstanding the role which a range of other regulators have in this regard, the OGA expects that a Relevant Board, and its Committees should:

-- Ensure compliance with all applicable financial accounting principles, for example as set out within the International Financial Reporting Standards ("IFRS") and by the International Accounting Standards Board ("IASB"), and to follow the expectations set out therein. - Ensure that the Licensee is in full and open compliance with the IASB's provision set out within International Accounting Standard ("IAS") 37 (and any future amendments therewith) on disclosure of provisions, contingent liabilities, and contingent assets, and make reference to any other relevant accounting standards such as recommendations by the Financial Reporting Council ("FRC") made as part of any thematic review. - Have a clear understanding of internal control, accountability and responsibilities to support external assurance, effective decision making and independent challenge.
+- Ensure compliance with all applicable financial accounting principles, for example as set out within the International Financial Reporting Standards ("IFRS") and by the International Accounting Standards Board ("IASB"), and to follow the expectations set out therein. - Ensure that the Licensee is in full and open compliance with the IASB's provision set out within International Accounting Standard ("IAS") 37 (and other relevant IFRS's) on disclosure of provisions, contingent liabilities, and contingent assets, and make reference to any other relevant accounting standards such as recommendations by FRC as part of any thematic review. - Have a clear understanding of internal control, accountability and responsibilities to support external assurance, effective decision making and independent challenge.